NoahHsu/noahhsu.github.io/docs/DevOps/Safely_Deliver_Large_Scale_Feature_Migration_With_Feature_Toggle.md

     deactivate B
 ```

-3. **Ops Toggle**:<br>
+**Ops Toggle**:<br>
 Use Ops Toggle to implement Canary Release.
 Ensuring that after all functions are completed, it will be available to a low percentage of real users at first.
-If there are no problems, increase the percentage of user for using new function.
+If there are no problems, increase the percentage of users using the new function.

 ```mermaid
 ---